Portrait Of Love

-As one of the most visually attractive and striking films you will ever stumble across, there is no doubt that Jean-Jacques Beineix’s Betty Blue (1986) is more than deserving of a retrospective Blu-ray release.
+As one of the most visually attractive and striking films you will likely ever stumble across, there is no doubt that Jean-Jacques Beineix’s Betty Blue (1986) is more than deserving of a retrospective Blu-ray release.
 Including the original two-hour cinematic release, the extended three-hour-long director’s cut, and a wealth of bonus materials, this lovingly produced package provides hours of stunning cinema in which to lose yourself and discover the true aesthetically driven nature of the ‘Cinéma du look’ movement.

-The movement, attributed to directors such as Luc Besson, Leos Carax, and Beineix himself, drew its highly stylised inspiration from fashion, music television, and commercials – as exhibited by the characters’ many references to ad campaigns and movies such as Rocky throughout the film.
-Categorized as a form of cinema which placed a distinct emphasis upon style over substance throughout its meshing of art-house high-culture and flashy 80’s pop culture, ‘Cinéma du look’ films such as Betty Blue were often dismissed as one-dimensional due to their intoxicating, and overtly sexualised visuals.
+The movement, attributed to directors such as Luc Besson, Leos Carax, and Beineix himself, drew its highly stylised inspiration from fashion, music television, and commercials – as exhibited by the characters’ many references to ad campaigns and movies throughout the film.
+Categorised as a form of cinema which placed a distinct emphasis upon style over substance throughout its meshing of art-house high-culture and flashy 80’s pop culture, ‘Cinéma du look’ films such as Betty Blue were often dismissed as one-dimensional due to their intoxicating, and overtly sexualised visuals.
 Today, the film’s dreamlike narrative is perhaps more potent than ever.
 The lack of a distinct plot in favour of a clear emphasis upon its characters and their heightened emotions coalesces perfectly with much of today’s most successful and popular indie cinema and melodrama – situating the film as a true precursor to such pictures as Blue is the Warmest Color and Upstream Color.